SequentMicrosystems/8relay-rpi/python/README.md

 ```
 ## Usage

-Now you can import the megaio library and use its functions.
+Now you can import the lib8relay library and use its functions.
 To test, read relays status from the board with stack level 0:

 ```bash
 ~$ python